-Your contact at WAHBE for this document is Christine Gibert, Associate Director of Policy.
+Your contact at WAHBE for this document is Christine Gibert, Policy Director.
 Please direct all questions regarding plan certification and this document to Christine Gibert at (360) 688-7773 or christine.gibert@wahbexchange.org.

 For questions about OIC regulatory requirements referenced throughout this document, please contact the OIC Rates and Forms HelpDesk at (360) 725-7111.